Step 1: Understand the Graduate Application Process

 - Refine Your Purpose After doing the above, refine reasons for pursuing graduate study (to submit with application), if appropriate, and complete the application process.

-Who Makes the Decision
+Know Who Makes the Decision

 Graduate admission is a shared process at UW-Madison.
 The faculty in the option to which you apply evaluate your application and make a recommendation to the UW Graduate School regarding admission.
 The final decision is made by the UW Graduate School.